FOREX-Dollar subdued as market awaits Fed rate message

 By Ritvik Carvalho

-LONDON, March 15 (Reuters) - The dollar was subdued in European trade on Wednesday, with the Federal Reserve expected to raise U.S. interest rates and investors looking for clues on future Fed monetary policy.
+LONDON, March 15 (Reuters) - The dollar was subdued in European trade on Wednesday, staying range-bound ahead of an expected U.S. Federal Reserve interest rate hike with investors' eyes peeled for clues on the bank's future monetary policy.

-Fed fund futures price in a more than 90 percent chance of a rise in rates on Wednesday, and attention is shifting to whether the Fed is now set for regular quarterly rate increases.
+Fed fund futures price in a more than a 90 percent chance of a rise in rates on Wednesday, and attention is now focused on whether the U.S. central bank is now on course for regular three-monthly rises in the months and years ahead.

 "We're thinking the 2017 dots indicating three hikes in total is unlikely to be changed.
 But there's a good chance that the rate path for 2018 and 2019 could be raised slightly higher, in terms of the median dot path."

-Against the yen, the dollar edged 0.1 percent lower to 114.65, remaining shy of last week's 115.51 peak, its highest level since Jan.
-19, as expectations built for the rate increase.
+Against the yen, the greenback edged 0.1 percent lower to 114.65, remaining shy of last week's peak of 115.51, its highest level since Jan.
+19 as expectations built for the rate increase.

+"I think the dollar might have trouble above the 115 level today, with Japanese exporters still seeking to sell above it ahead of the end of the Japanese fiscal year this month," said Kaneo Ogino, director at foreign exchange research firm Global-info Co in Tokyo.

+U.S. producer prices rose more than expected last month, marking the most robust year-on-year gain in nearly five years.

 The Bank of Japan also began a two-day monetary policy meeting on Wednesday.
 It is expected to hold its policy steady and stress that inflation is nowhere near levels that justify talk of withdrawing its massive stimulus.

-Sterling gained to a week's high of $1.2258 in early trade in Europe, rebounding from the previous day's eight-week low hit on worries of a painful and prolonged Brexit.
+Sterling jumped to a week's high of $1.2258 in early trade in Europe, rebounding from the previous day's eight-week low hit on worries of a painful and prolonged Brexit process.
+It was last up just over half a percent on the day at $1.2230.

-The pound was last up 0.3 percent on the day at $1.2195, dipping below $1.22 after UK data showed wage growth slowed in the three months to January.

-British Prime Minister Theresa May won parliamentary backing on Monday to begin the process of leaving the European Union, as Scotland considered another referendum on independence from the UK.
+British Prime Minister Theresa May won parliamentary backing on Monday to begin the process of leaving the EU and start two years of talks that will shape the future of Britain and Europe, as Scotland mulled a possible second independence referendum.

-The euro edged up 0.2 percent to $1.0624, as concern about Wednesday's Dutch parliamentary election was offset by market speculation the European Central Bank may be ready to wind down its stimulus programme.
+The euro edged up 0.3 percent to $1.0631.
+It remained below its Monday high of $1.0714, as concerns about Wednesday's Dutch parliamentary election offset market speculation that the European Central Bank could be poised to wind down its stimulus programme.

-"The market is relatively calm as most people don't expect the populist party to win the election," said Commerzbank analyst Thu Lan Nguyen in Frankfurt.

-The Dutch vote, taking place amid a diplomatic row between the Netherlands and Turkey, is being closely watched as a test of populist and anti-immigrant sentiment in Europe, before national elections in France next month and in Germany in September.
+The Dutch vote, taking place amid a diplomatic row between the Netherlands and Turkey, is being closed watched as a test of populist and anti-immigrant sentiment in Europe ahead of further elections in France next month and in Germany in September.

-Reporting by Ritvik Carvalho; Additional reporting by Tokyo markets team; Editing by Larry King
+Reporting by Ritvik Carvalho; Additional reporting by Tokyo markets team; Editing by Mark Trevelyan